Tigrister Extensions

 enabled: false

-Operation is skipped in automated tests.
+Parameter is skipped when sending requests.
 Still visible in UI.

 Environment Extensions